Cynthia McKinney: 2008 Green Party presidential candidacy

 On November 4, 2008, McKinney received 161,797 votes, 0.12% of the total votes cast, placing her behind Obama, McCain, Nader, Barr, and Baldwin.

+2008–2011

+In March 2009, McKinney was present at a gathering of Holocaust deniers in London.
+In postings on the Green Party website, she said former Malaysian prime minister Mahathir Mohamad was "one of my heroes".
+She described David Pidcock as "my London friend".
+Pidcock is an individual whom the Southern Poverty Law Center and the Anti-Defamation League have described as an "anti-Semitic writer".
+In one post she related the conspiracy theory that individuals such as George Soros and Alan Greenspan (both Jewish) have plotted to create a "one-world government".
+In discussing this notion, she was drawing on a book entitled, The Shadow Money-Lenders by Matthias Chang, an advisor to Mahathir.
+McKinney praised the work.

 Free Gaza Movement

-Ship Dignity

 On December 30, 2008, McKinney was aboard the ship Dignity when it attempted to enter the Gaza Strip, which had its coastal area declared a "closed military zone" by Israel, while on a humanitarian mission by the Free Gaza Movement from Cyprus.
 Aboard were physicians, medical supplies, and activists, including Caoimhe Butterly.
 The Israeli Navy confronted the ship at night in international waters.
 Members of the crew claimed that the ship was rammed, gunfire was directed at the water, and the ship was forced to dock in Lebanon after taking on water.
 Israeli officials claimed that the collision was accidental and occurred after the ship was informed they would not be allowed to enter Gaza and tried to outmaneuver the patrol boat; they decried McKinney's actions as being irresponsible and provocative for the sake of propaganda.